johashei/matplatex/README.md

 MatpLaTeX lets you save a matplotlib `Figure` as a combination of a pdf file containing the graphics and a LaTeX file containing the text.
 With this, text in the figure will automatically use the typeface, size and other settings of the surrounding text.

+*Warning: This package is still in development.
+Different versions are not backwards compatible.*

 ## Installation

 MatpLaTeX is on PyPI, simply